 A third person said: “I find it insulting to see LGBTQ+ as a business case, but maybe that’s necessary to push this thing through in our firms.”

 Allies play a key role in furthering the inclusion and diversity cause in organizations, said Toegel.

-“In order to move the needle, we need some key powerful voices in this group.
-It’s not enough to just have the just LGBT executives speak up,” she said, while cautioning about engaging with resistors.
+“To move the needle, we need some key powerful voices in this group.
+It’s not enough to just have the LGBTQ+ executives speak up,” she said, while cautioning about engaging with resistors.
 “Energies should be invested instead in bringing the fence sitters into the group of allies.”

 But securing allies is far from the whole solution, because even they may not fully “get it”.

 Take the straight, white woman who asks: “Is this really an issue?”
 She may be an ally and a well-wisher and want to help, but cannot see the entirety of the problem.
 How, then, can we educate these people?

 Toegel highlighted how diversity and inclusion are two different concepts and said companies went through different phases of grasping this.

 “Some only talk about diversity.
 We really need to get them to the next step, which is inclusion.
 You can see diversity as being invited to the party and inclusion as being invited to dance,” she said.

 One participant flagged how confusion over the terms themselves might be stopping progress, saying, “In my company, I feel there is confusion over how much inclusion you need to be a diverse organization.”